linode/docs/docs/networking/vpn/set-up-wireguard-vpn-on-ubuntu/index.md

         wg

-Regardless of which method above you chose, there will be a **Peer** section in the output of this command if the setup was successful.
+Regardless of which method you choose, there will be a **Peer** section in the output of this command if the setup was successful.
 This Peer section will be automatically added to `wg0.conf` when the service is restarted.
-If you would like to add this information to the config file immediately, you can run:
+If you would like to add this information immediately to the config file, you can run:

     wg-quick save wg0